buildLittleWorlds/applied-AI/src/content/docs/chapters/building-dataset.md

 ## Understanding the Importance of a Test Dataset

 A test dataset is a collection of materials you'll use repeatedly to evaluate different AI tools or the same tool over time.
-For Alex, this might include song lyrics, melody ideas, and album art concepts.
+For Alex, this might include song lyrics, world-building ideas, and album art concepts.
 Having a consistent dataset allows for more accurate comparisons and helps track improvements in AI capabilities.

 ## Collecting Relevant Examples and Materials